 It's housed in a historic 1847 building, but like most Marriott Vacation Club properties, all of the guest rooms are huge one-bedroom suites with kitchenettes and pullout couches.
 The location is another plus: The New England Aquarium, whale-watching boats, an IMAX theater, and over a hundred shops at Faneuil Hall are just across the street.
-And the in-house and include an arcade, staff-led historic walking tours or T-shirt-making workshops, free access to the pool at Marriott Long Wharf across the street, free laundry machines (and detergent!), and freshly baked cookies in the lobby.
+And the in-house features and services include an arcade, staff-led historic walking tours or T-shirt-making workshops, free access to the pool at Marriott Long Wharf across the street, free laundry machines (and detergent!), and freshly baked cookies in the lobby.
 Cribs and rollaway beds are both free.

-The apartment-style one-bedroom suites at the Residence Inn each have full kitchens (dishwasher, electric stove, and microwave included) and are among the largest hotel rooms in Boston.
+The apartment-style studios and one-bedroom suites at the Residence Inn each have full kitchens (dishwasher, electric stove, and microwave included) and are among the largest hotel rooms in Boston.
 The rooms alone make this hotel a compelling choice for families, but the deal is further sweetened by same-day grocery delivery (with no service change), a coin-operated laundry (for chronic spillers), and a free nightly reception in the lobby with snacks like chicken fingers, salad, and Goldfish crackers.
-Plus, there's an indoor pool -- a rarity at this price point.and
+Plus, there's an indoor pool -- a rarity at this price point.

 A "discovery" theme (hallway carpets patterned with stars and moons), kids' menus, large guest rooms, and lots of freebies -- welcome treats for kids, free use of bikes and kayaks, a free lending library of books, free cribs and playpens, free child-size bathrobes -- make Hotel Marlowe a great choice for families.
 Plus, across the street, hotel guests get free use of the telescopes at the Museum of Science observatory.

-Although the 250-square-foot standard rooms aren't especially large, they accommodate rollaway beds, whether your room has two doubles or a king -- and the price is right.
+Although the 250-square-foot standard rooms (renovated in 2011) aren't especially large, they accommodate rollaway beds, whether your room has two doubles or a king -- and the price is right.
 Kids under 12 eat free off the children's menu at ArtBar, and both kids and adults will love the beautiful pool area, set under a retractable roof.